joaofbantunes/BasicApiComparison/README.md

 Also took the opportunity to do some (very naive) performance tests.

 APIs were developed with

-- C#, ASP.NET Core, Npgsql, Nanorm
+- C#, ASP.NET Core, Npgsql, Dapper
 - F#, ASP.NET Core, Npgsql, Dapper
 - Python, FastAPI, asyncpg
 - JavaScript, Node.js, no web framework, pg